Health Services and Population Research

 Benefits of this Approach

-A wealth of programmatic data is obtained via electronic systems that aggregate medical record information from across the MHS.
-These data provide an unparalleled opportunity to conduct statistical analyses and modeling to help answer health services and PH questions to address specific research gaps and inform the scientific literature.
+A wealth of programmatic data is obtained via electronic systems that aggregate personnel, readiness, and medical record information from across the MHS.
+These data enable the execution of statistical analyses and modeling to address specific research gaps relevant to warfighter health and performance.

 Recent Partners, Collaborators and Stakeholders

-• The CDC National Violent Death Report System (NVDRS) and the Department of Defense Suicide Event Report (DoDSER) Annual Linkage Project
+• CDC National Violent Death Report System (NVDRS) and Department of Defense Suicide Event Report (DoDSER) Linkage Descriptive Study 2016-2023

-• Behavioral Health Data Portal (BHDP) Risk Profile Analysis
+• Behavioral Health Data Portal Risk Profile Analysis

 • Evaluating Measures of Combat Deployment for U.S. Army Personnel Using Various Sources of Administrative Data